Best Inflatable Stand Up Paddle Boards (SUPs) of 2024

 Whether you want a family-friendly SUP that can carry your kids and dog, something you can take fishing on the lake, a wide stable board for yoga, or a more nimble SUP for more challenging adventures, we’ve chosen four of the best stand up paddle boards for most activities.

-To select our winners, we looked at over 100 initial inflatable SUP picks, then culled them down to 13.
-Our four best paddle boards were chosen for their prices, professional and everyday-user reviews, and features that made them uniquely suited for each category.
+To select our winners, we looked at over 100 initial inflatable SUP picks.
+Our five best paddle boards were chosen for their prices, professional and everyday-user reviews, and features that made them uniquely suited for each category.
 Here are our top picks.

 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission.
 This allows us to create reader-supported, objective gear reviews, independently selected by our editors — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.